AbigaelNgalu/AbigaelNgalu/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+#- 🔭 Learning goal and interst

+I’m currently interested in web designing.
+I look forward to be able to design Websites in future.

-- 🌱 I’m currently learning ...
+##- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+I an currently learing about the programming technologies like Javascript and python.

+###- 👯 Future Collorabation

+-I’m looking to collaborate with my fellow programmers in the Computer programimming world.

-- 📫 How to reach me: ...
+####- 📫 How to reach me:

+-You can reach me via my Email address: abigaelngalu@gmail.com

-- 😄 Pronouns: ...
+#####- 😄 Pronouns:
+She/Her
-- ⚡ Fun fact: ...
+######- ⚡ Fun fact: ...
+I am interested in reaching novel and also travelling.
 -->